Linear focal elastosis

 773697006 – Linear focal elastosis

-- Dermatofibrosis lenticularis disseminata (collagenoma) – Presents as grouped, yellow to flesh-colored papules that may form plaques, typically in a child; histologically features dermal collagen-predominant lesions; may be associated with Buschke-Ollendorff syndrome.
+- Dermatofibrosis lenticularis disseminata (collagenoma) – Presents as grouped, yellow to skin-colored papules that may form plaques, typically in a child; histologically features dermal collagen-predominant lesions; may be associated with Buschke-Ollendorff syndrome.

 - Elastoma – Presents as firm and yellow papules and plaques, typically before puberty; biopsy shows a focal increase in normal-appearing elastic tissue in the mid and lower dermis; may be associated with Buschke-Ollendorff syndrome.